epicserve/dotfiles/README.md

      ```

 11. Export Sequel Ace connections and copy them to the new computer.

-12. Export Wireguard VPN settings from the old computer.

 13. Create a new AWS access key to add to aws-vault.